yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2021/index.md

 Well, [not any more](https://github.com/yuzu-emu/yuzu/pull/7647)!
 Again thanks to german77.

 {{< imgs
-	"./toad.png| Co-op tressure hunting, what else could you ask for?
+	"./toad.png| Co-op treasure hunting, what else could you ask for?
 (Captain Toad: Treasure Tracker)"
   >}}

 ## Flatpak fixes